inovex/elements/packages/elements/src/components/ino-icon/readme.md

 > **Note:** To use the provided icons in your consumer project, you need to copy all contents of
 > `node_modules/@inovex/elements/dist/inovex-elements/icon-assets` into your `dist/icon-assets` folder.
 All icons are expected
 > at runtime to be located in `icon-assets/`.
-Please refer to the Storybook documenmtation to get detailed instructions
+Please refer to the Storybook documentation to get detailed instructions
 > how to integrate the icons with Angular, React or plain JavaScript.

 ### Custom icons